yossadh/yossadh.github.io/_pages/bookshelf.md

 A good popular science book.
 It is true that the jokes can be a bit too much (this is pointed out in many online reviews).
 What I want to point out is how the illustrations and the text meld so well together, corny jokes aside.

 **Foreign Studies \| Shusaku Endo ⭑⭑⭑**
-This book was actually a farewell gift when I departed for Singapore 15 years ago (I guess the title is apt for the ocassion).
+This book was actually a farewell gift when I departed for Singapore 15 years ago (I guess the title is apt for the occasion).
 Only recently I rediscovered it in my parents' house (my level of English 15 years ago was not enough) and decided to read it.
 I found some sentences indeed mirror my own experience studying in foreign land.
 This book is not an easy reading since there hangs a certain gloomy heaviness to it.
 The titular "foreign studies" are not a joyful thing, but a source of discomfort, sadness, illness, and the like.
 I was also pleasantly surprised to find that he is also the author of _Silence_, which was in my to-read list.
 The topic, Jesuit missionaries and Christians enduring persecution in Japan circa 17th century, is even heavier.

 ## 2018